SN local events (update 6th Jan)

-There are a few things you will need to be prepared for, because we will be adhering to the British Orienteering Covid-safe protocols, including the Participant Code of Conduct published on the BO website here.
+There are a few things you will need to be prepared for when we do get back into the forest, because we will be adhering to the British Orienteering Covid-safe protocols, including the Participant Code of Conduct published on the BO website here.
 In particular, please be aware that these initial SN re-start events are likely to be:

 - closed events (i.e. available to current SN club members only), due to strict limitations on numbers